What are the types of cognitive behavioral therapy?

 A stimulus is anything that causes a response.
 The goal of this method is for you to have a positive response when you get into bed at night.
 It is used for people who toss and turn in bed, unable to fall asleep.
 When this happens for many nights, you begin to get frustrated.
 You may even dread bedtime, expecting to toss and turn for hours.
-Bedtime and even your bed itself are causing you to have a negative response.
+Bedtime, and even your bed itself, can then cause you to have a negative response.

-Over time, this method helps you to fall asleep more quickly after you get into bed.
+Over time, this method helps you to fall asleep more quickly.
 You begin to have a positive response toward going to bed at night.
 Instead of being frustrating, it becomes relaxing and restful.

-This method sets strict limits on the time you spend in bed each night.
+This method sets strict limits on the time you spend in bed.
 The initial limit used is the same as the amount of sleep you tend to get on a nightly basis.
 For example, you may only get five hours of sleep even though you spend seven hours in bed at night.
 Two hours in bed are spent trying to fall asleep or go back to sleep after waking up.
-In this case, your initial limit would be to spend only five hours in bed at night.
-This means that you would be likely to get less than five hours of sleep.
+In this case, your initial limit would be set so that you spend only five hours in bed at night.
+This means that you are likely to get less than five hours of sleep.

 This sleep loss will make you even more tired at first.
-But it will also help you fall asleep faster and wake up fewer times in the night.
-This gives you a solid period of sleep and a more stable sleep pattern.
+However, it will also help you fall asleep faster and wake up fewer times in the night.
+This will allow a solid period of sleep and a more stable sleep pattern.
 As your sleep improves, the limit on your time in bed is slowly increased.
 The goal is to reach the point where you get the amount of sleep you need without reducing the quality of your sleep.

 - Muscle relaxation

 Biofeedback may be used along with relaxation training.
 The process of sleep is more complex than it seems.
 It involves your brain, your breathing, your heart and your muscles.
 Biofeedback teaches you how to control certain functions of the body by receiving feedback from the body itself.
 Biofeedback can provide details on: